 Built Environment & Public Health

-We are always looking for students who have an enthusiasm for conducting ‘interdisciplinary science’ to join our research group.
-Students from different disciplines are welcome.
+Students from different disciplines, who have an enthusiasm for conducting ‘interdisciplinary science’, are welcome to join this laboratory.
 Basic knowledge of statistics and good English written and oral communication skills are required.

-Our research focuses on how built (and virtual built) environment and geospatial sciences can contribute to health.
-Our mission is to provide evidence-based knowledge on (re)designing homes, offices, neighbourhoods and communities in which we live, work, and play to support the health and well-being of people of all ages.
+This laboratory research focuses on how built environment and geospatial sciences can contribute to health.
+The mission is to provide evidence-based knowledge on (re)designing homes, offices, neighbourhoods and communities in which we live, work, and play to support the health and well-being of people of all ages.

 - Investigating pathways through which built environment might influence health outcomes.